Badgers' Johnny Davis, Greg Gard take AP Big Ten top honors

 The second team is made up of Rutgers' Ron Harper Jr., Illinois' Trent Frazier, Indiana's Trayce Jackson-Davis, Purdue's Zach Edey and Michigan's Hunter Dickinson.

-Davis burst onto the national stage this season after playing a total of 18 minutes and scoring eight points over 13 games as a freshman.
+Davis burst onto the national stage this season after averaging seven points over 31 games as a freshman.
 He has averaged a nation-leading 24.1 points in eight games against Top 25 opponents, and his season average of 20 points per game is best by a Wisconsin player since 1994.

 Davis scored a career-high 37 points in a win over Purdue and has two other 30-point games.
 He scored 25 or more in six other games.